OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowNewsList.md

 ## Display

-This is how `RowNewList` module is rendered in a webpage:
+This is how `RowNewsList` module is rendered in a webpage:

 <img width="1180" alt="image" src="https://user-images.githubusercontent.com/3258579/146674445-f5d7f46a-6c3b-4a3d-8962-0f0f680b2511.png">

 ## Use
-This table describes what `RowNewList` is and how to use it.
+This table describes what `RowNewsList` is and how to use it.

 <table>
 <thead>